AnimateShadows/markdown.rs/README.md

 This was a way for me to learn more about Rust ~~because I didn't know enough~~.

-This is based on the [https://commonmark.org](CommonMark) MarkDown specifications.
+This is based on the [CommonMark](https://commonmark.org) MarkDown specifications.

 ## Reference

-Go and read the [https://commonmark.org/help/](CommonMark reference) because it is impossible (or so I think) to put a bullet point in a table.
+Go and read the [CommonMark reference](https://commonmark.org/help/) because it is impossible (or so I think) to put a bullet point in a table.

 ## TODO